 There is sound anticipation and unsound anticipation.
 It makes a difference to know which is what.

-The witless cat must expect a lot from the blacksmith who owns him
+2. The witless cat must expect a lot from the blacksmith who owns him.

-He who plays with a cat must expect to be scratched.◊
+The witless one who plays with a cat must expect to be scratched.◇

-Hold on and sell the skin at last, after the death of another
+3. Hold on and sell the skin at last, after the death of another.

-The glad and frivolous teenager mind needs its own peculiar satisfactions to stay alive and healthy
+1. The glad and frivolous teenager mind needs its own peculiar satisfactions to stay alive and healthy.

 Whenever you are sincerely pleased in youth you must be nourished (cf. Ralph Waldo Emerson).

-Successful youth is no retreat from living, nor a period of unsound repression of natural instincts.
+Successful youth is neither a retreat from living, nor a period of unsound repression of natural instincts.

-Youthless people can have very few virtues (cf. similar expression by Abraham Lincoln on vices).
+Youthless ones can have very few virtues (cf. Abraham Lincoln on vices).